-Tom is a senior geology major at Temple University.
+Tom recently graduated from Temple University with a B.S. in Geology.
 He has background education and experience with surficial waterflow and hydropedology.
 His research has included life cycle analysis of photovoltaics and their impacts on the environment.
 He has also submitted a GSA abstract pertaining to the geomorphic analysis of pit mound features due to tree throws.
-He is pursuing a professional geologist certification and soil scientist certification.
+He is PSMA certified and is currently pursuing a professional geologist certification and soil scientist certification.
 At Penn's Trail he has been trained to complete stormwater infiltration testing, septic system testing/maintenance, and geologic and geotechnical field and report development.
 He has been instrumental in maintaining the fleet vehicles, and office facilities.
 He enjoys restoring vintage vehicles, gardening, and camping.
 He likes hiking with his rescue pups, Wes and Remy.

 M.S.
 Environmental Biologist